imlodinu/lodspace/_inbox/organic chemistry fossil fuels.md

 - with the burning of fossil fuels, the levels of $CO_2$ in the atmosphere increases. ^c46ef0
 	- fossil fuels are hydrocarbons, and the combustion of hydrocarbons results in the release of $CO_2$ and $H_2O$.
 # greenhouse effect
-- when insolation reaches earth's surface, some is reflected in the form of albedo. the albedo reflects onto
+- when insolation reaches earth's surface, some is reflected in the form of albedo.
+- the albedo reflects onto greenhouse gases, such as $CO_2$, increasing their kinetic ener